Izumi Shikibu: Affairs and marriages

 She had a sequence of affairs at the imperial court in Kyoto.
 In the beginning, before her marriage to Michisada, she is believed to have been the companion (some accounts say wife) of a man named Omotomaru at dowager Queen Shoko's court.

-While still married to Michisada, she fell in love and had an affair with Emperor Reizei's third son, Prince Tametaka (Danjo no Miya Tametaka Shinnō:弾正宮為尊親王 977-1002).
+While still married to Michisada, she fell in love and had an affair with Emperor Reizei's third son, Prince Tametaka (Danjo no Miya Tametaka Shinnō:弾正宮為尊親王 977–1002).
 As a result of the scandal her husband divorced her and her family disowned her.
 The Eiga Monogatari implies that Tametaka fell ill and died because of his "continual nocturnal escapades."

 After Tametaka's death, she was courted by Prince Atsumichi (敦道親王, Atsumichi Shinnō), Tametaka's brother.
 The first year of this affair is described in her semi-autobiographical Diary.
 Her motive in writing the diary "seems to have been written solely to appease her mind, and to record the poems which passed between them."
 Izumi then moved into Atsumichi's residence, and the two had a very public courtship until Atsumichi's death in 1007 at the age of 27.

 Soon after, probably in 1009, Izumi joined the court of Fujiwara no Shōshi, who was the daughter of Fujiwara no Michinaga, and the consort of Emperor Ichijō.

 Further testimony of the scandal caused by her successive affairs with the Princes Tametaka and Atsumichi can be found in two historical tales (rekishi monogatari) about the period, A Tale of Flowering Fortunes (or Eiga Monogatari), c. mid-eleventh century, and The Great Mirror (or Ōkagami), c. late eleventh century.

 Diary

-Izumi Shikibu Nikki was written at the beginning of Izumi's relationship with Prince Atsumichi and continues for about nine months (1003-1004).
+Izumi Shikibu Nikki was written at the beginning of Izumi's relationship with Prince Atsumichi and continues for about nine months (1003–1004).
 Written in a third person narrative, the diary contains waka poetry, with over one hundred poems including renga.
 The "plot" is one of "alternate ardor and indifference on the part of the Prince, and timidity and yearning on the part of Izumi."

 Her important work is present in the Izumi Shikibu Collection (和泉式部集, Izumi Shikibu-shū) and the imperial anthologies.
 Her life of love and passion earned her the nickname of The Floating Lady (浮かれ女, ukareme) from Michinaga.

-Also at the court at the same time as Izumi were Akazome Emon, Murasaki Shikibu, and Ise no Tayu.
+Also at the court at the same time as Izumi were Akazome Emon, Murasaki Shikibu, and Ise no Taifu.

 Later years

-While at the court in 1009, she married Fujiwara no Yasumasa (958-1036), a military commander under Michinaga famous for his bravery, and left the court to accompany him to his charge in Tango Province.
+While at the court in 1009, she married Fujiwara no Yasumasa (958–1036), a military commander under Michinaga famous for his bravery, and left the court to accompany him to his charge in Tango Province.
 She outlived her daughter Koshikibu no Naishi, but the year of her death is unknown.
 The last Imperial correspondence from her was a poem written in 1027.
 The Eiga Monogatari includes this poem, which accompanied Yasumasa's offering of jewels for a Buddha figure "made in memory of the Empress Dowager Yoshiko."

 She later devoted herself to Buddhism, donning Buddhist robes that she wore for the rest of her life.
 Her Dharma name was Seishin Insei Hōni (誠心院専意法尼).